flox/nixexprs/docs/channel-construction.md

 The entry point for channel construction is `<flox/channel>`, corresponding to [`flox/channel/default.nix`](../channel/default.nix).
 This function takes a set of arguments intended to be passed via a channels `default.nix` file.
 These are:

 - `name` (string, default inferred): The name of the channel.
 If not specified, the name is inferred from a number of heuristics.
 - `topdir` (path, required): The path to the channel root.
 Usually just `./.`, indicating that the channel lives in the same directory as the file importing `<flox/channel>`.
 This directory is used to determine all outputs of the channel.
-See [`topdir` structure](#topdirstructure) for details.
+See below section for details.
 - `extraOverlays` (list of nixpkgs overlays, default `[]`): Extra [nixpkgs overlays](https://nixos.org/manual/nixpkgs/stable/#sec-overlays-definition) to apply to the channel and its dependent channels.

 The result of this function call is _another_ function, with arguments that all have default values.
 This allows evaluation of the channels `default.nix` via `nix-build -A`, but also allows customizing the arguments if necessary.
 This function has these arguments: